-- Cost-effectiveness (see Sections B, C, F, and Q of the application and any exhibits). - Quality (see Sections B, C, and O of the application and any exhibits). - Access to medically underserved groups (see Sections B, C, and L of the application and any exhibits).
+- Cost-effectiveness (see also Sections B, C, F, and Q of the application and any exhibits). - Quality (see also Sections B, C, and O of the application and any exhibits). - Access to medically underserved groups (see also Sections B, C, and L of the application and any exhibits).

-- application,
+- Application

-- exhibits to the application, and
+- Exhibits to the application

-- information publicly available during the review and used by the Agency.
+- Information publicly available during the review and used by the Agency